IzeLeam/IzeLeam/README.md

 I'm IzeLeam, **cybersecurity engineer student**, don't need to express that much, i know a lot of things, i do a lot of things.
 Always in a project from any idea passing through my mind.
 Learning fast, understanding fast, hire me if you want to me to build your dreams.
 Enjoy the visit!
 <br>

-Check my portfolio by the way
+Check out my portfolio by the way
 <br>
 [![PortFolio](https://img.shields.io/badge/-LucaPourceau-black?style=flat)](https://lucaprc.fr)